clayauld/satcom-forecast/README.md

 **Error**: `Failed to select folder 'Forecasts': NO` or `[NONEXISTENT] Unknown Mailbox: Forecasts`

-**Solution**: The integration now validates IMAP folders during configuration and shows helpful error messages.
+**Solution**: The integration now validates email connections and shows available folders during configuration.
 If you encounter this error:

-1. **During initial setup**: The configuration will show an error with available folder names
+1. **During initial setup**: The configuration will automatically detect and list available folders
 2. **During reconfiguration**: The options form will display the error and prevent saving
 3. **Common folder names**: Try "INBOX", "Sent", "Drafts", or check your email client for exact folder names
 4. **Case sensitivity**: Some email providers are case-sensitive with folder names

 The integration will now:
-- ✅ List available folders when validation fails
+- ✅ **Automatically detect folders**: Lists all available folders in your email account
-- ✅ Show specific error messages for folder issues
+- ✅ **Dropdown selection**: Choose from available folders instead of typing
-- ✅ Prevent configuration with invalid folders
+- ✅ **Show specific error messages**: Clear guidance when folder issues occur
-- ✅ Provide helpful suggestions for common folder names
+- ✅ **Prevent configuration errors**: Validates folder selection before saving

 #### Integration Not Detected